Lefschetz theorems in flat cohomology and applications: Introduction

-We expect that there is a version Theorem~\ref{thm:intro-main-1} for non-commutative finite $k$-group schemes, but we cannot prove it.
+We expect that there is a version of Theorem~\ref{thm:intro-main-1} for non-commutative finite $k$-group schemes, but we have not proved it.

-\begin{question} Let $X\subset \bf{P}^N_k$ be a complete intersection of dimension at least $2$, and $G$ a finite (not necessarily commutative) $k$-group scheme.
+\begin{question} Let $X\subset \bf{P}^N_k$ be a complete intersection of dimension at least $2$, and let $G$ be a finite (not necessarily commutative) $k$-group scheme.
 Is the natural morphism $\rm{H}^1(\bf{P}^N_k, G) \to \rm{H}^1(X, G)$ a bijection?
-The same question may be asked for $X \subset Y$ a sufficiently ample Cartier divisor (with an appropriate definition of ``sufficiently ample''). \end{question}
+The same question may be asked for $X \subset Y$ a strongly ample Cartier divisor in a projective syntomic $k$-scheme $Y$ (possibly with a different definition of ``strongly ample''). \end{question}